I imagine that as EB5 regional centers and issuers rush to file project exemplars, we're probably...

 There are no restrictions on the type of business investors or an NCE can invest in, as long as it is a new business enterprise or the investment is made into a failing business to save jobs, but in both cases the investment must create or save at least ten (10) jobs per investor.

 Creating an NCE is the easiest way to satisfy the EB-5 Visa requirements.
 Part of the investment requirement is that the enterprise be commercial.
 The USCIS defines commercial enterprise as any for-profit activity formed for the ongoing conduct of lawful business.

-Another requirement of the EB-5 visa program is that the foreign investor must be engaged in the business.
-To satisfy this requirement the investor must manage the enterprise, whether through daily supervision and decision-making, or through policy formation as a corporate officer or board member.
-This requirement is waived if the investor invests in a project that is sponsored by an EB-5 Regional Center.
+Another requirement of the EB-5 process is that the foreign investor be engaged in the business.
+To satisfy this requirement the investor in a direct investment must manage the enterprise, whether through daily supervision and decision-making, but this requirement is waived if the investor invests in a project that is sponsored by an EB-5 Regional Center.
 By investing in and engaging in a new commercial enterprise, the foreign investor will have met one of the requirements to qualify for the US EB-5 program.

 NOTE: The EB-5 investor may also restructure an already existing commercial enterprise but it is important to realize that just purchasing and managing an existing business is not sufficient to meet the job creation requirement of the EB-5 Program.